 3. Certification for translated legal documents

 Many legal translations will need to be certified.
 The process of certification varies from country to country and, in some cases, means using a sworn translator who has been verified by the courts of the country where the translation will be used.

 In some countries, translation is not as heavily regulated, so ‘sworn’ translators do not exist, though the translated document may still need to be notarized.
 In any case, it is very important that the translator has good credentials to ensure a high-quality translation that does not risk being rejected by the end user.

 4. Expert linguists

-Any translation project should be undertaken by a highly skilled native speaker of the target language, so that nuances of meaning are expressed accurately.
+Any translation project should be undertaken by a highly skilled native speaker of the target language, so those nuances of meaning are expressed accurately.
 Maintaining an impeccable quality of language is particularly important when it comes to translating legal documents, as the importance of these subtle differences in meaning is amplified in a legal context.